pefarrell/pefarrell.github.io/index.md

 <h2 id="news">News</h2>

+<p>2025-09-09: Congratulations to Sebastien Randriatsitoaina on completing the <a href="https://www.maths.ox.ac.uk/outreach/miorpa">MIORPA</a> summer research programme, supervised by <a href="https://www.earth.ox.ac.uk/people/richard-katz">Richard Katz</a> and myself.</p>

 <p>2025-09-07: I attended the <a href="https://www.mittag-leffler.se/activities/interfaces-and-unfitted-discretization-methods/">Interfaces and Unfitted Discretization Methods</a> thematic programme at the Institut Mittag-Leffler in Stockholm, Sweden.
 The organisers are
   <a href="https://www.kth.se/profile/akto">Anna-Karin Tornberg</a>,
   <a href="https://www.kth.se/profile/sara7">Sara Zahedi</a>, and